tresoldi/ngesh/README.md

 ## How does ngesh work?

 For each tree, an `event_rate` is computed from the sum of the `birth` and `death` rates.
-At each iteration, which takes places after an random expovariant time from the `event_rate`, one of the extant nodes is selected for an "event": either a birth or a death from the proportion of each rate.
+At each iteration, which takes place after an random expovariant time from the `event_rate`, one of the extant nodes is selected for an "event": either a birth or a death from the proportion of each rate.
 All other extant leaves have their distances